 In some instances the angel of the Lord was a messenger from God.
 And in other references to this phrase, those who saw the angel of the Lord realized that they have “seen the Lord.”
 Therefore, it can be seen from the latter that the angel of the Lord is an appearance of God in physical form.

 In the New Testament, we don’t find the phrase the angel of the Lord.
-So we might conclude that this angel was Jesus before His incarnation.
-Jesus declared Himself to be existent “before Abraham” (John 8:58).
+So, we might conclude that this angel in the Old Testament was Jesus before His incarnation.
+For Jesus declared Himself to be existent “before Abraham” (John 8:58).

 In His service,